Shopify/shopify_python_api/README.md

     * client_id – Required – The API key for your app
     * client_secret – Required – The shared secret for your app
-    * code – Required – The token you received in step 3
+    * code – Required – The code you received in step 3

    and you'll get your permanent access token back in the response.

-    There is also a method to create this url for you:
+   There is a method to make the request and get the token for you, first instantiate a new session with the shop url:

     ```python
-     auth_url = shopify.Session.create_auth_url("SHOP_NAME.myshopify.com", code)
+    session = shopify.Session("SHOP_NAME.myshopify.com")
     ```

-5. Use that token to instantiate a session that is ready to make calls to the given shop.
+    Then call:

      ```python
-    session = shopify.Session("SHOP_NAME.myshopify.com", token)
-    session.valid # returns True
+     token = session.request_token(code)
      ```

-6. Now you can activate the session and you're set:
+    Which will request the token, save it to the session object and return it.

+5. The session must be activated before use:

     ```python
     shopify.ShopifyResource.activate_session(session)
     ```

-7. Start making authorized API requests for that shop.
+6. Now you're ready to make authorized API requests to your shop!
     Data is returned as ActiveResource instances:

     ```python
     shop = shopify.Shop.current